 We all have them: those patterns we want to break with.
 Like unhealthy eating habits or constantly putting ourselves down in our thoughts ‘I can’t wear this, I am too fat’ or ‘I am never capable of doing that’.
 These are normal patterns which we have formed throughout our whole lives.
-All our life-experiences influence our inner energie.
+All our life-experiences influence our inner energy.

 According to the Bhagavad Gita, control over our thoughts and senses is a straight ticket to love and happiness: when we have our thoughts, words and actions on one line, we are a wholesome person in balance.
 For that we need to have controle over our inner energy and habits or patterns.

 When our inner energy is beautiful, we attract happy experiences form the outer world.
 For that we need to break with all kinds of negative patterns.
-We cannot really help we have them; most of the time emotional experiences or traumas in our youth are the cause of them.
+We cannot really help we have them; most of the time emotional experiences or traumas in our childhood or youth are the cause of them.
 We don’t have control over that, but we can overwin those internalized patterns we have today, ourselves.
 Without outside help.

 First of all you have to start with affirmations: positive thoughts.
 Best thing is to do these in front of the mirror.
 Tell yourself at least 5 times every day that you love yourself just as you are.
 When you look in the mirror say out loud: ‘I love you!’